 We considered size, shape, weight and color in relation to the jacket and the ensemble.
 There were lots of great choices.

 After much deliberation we chose the 3 large soft color buttons with etched flower centers.
 We decided they looked best on the purple band.
 Their large size means I will make the band the standard TRJ width, 2 inches.

 For the button closures, I will construct inseam buttonholes, which are an excellent choice for large buttons.
 In addition, the purple piece of fabric was not long enough to cut two clean band lengths, so inseam buttonholes can make use of some shorter pieces.
-You can find the directions for constructing inseam buttonholes in Band Variations and Pockets pattern for the TRJ.
+You can find the directions for constructing inseam buttonholes in Band Variations pattern for the TRJ.

 Which buttons would you have chosen for this ensemble?
 See more photos at the end of the post.

 Do you have good sources for buttons?
 I would love to have your suggestions for online button sources.
 They would be very helpful for folks who do not have good local sources.